Joe Worley, longtime Tulsa World executive editor, dies at 74

 No one could attest to this softer side of Worley, though, better than those closest to him.

-His wife Lis Exon, herself a veteran Oklahoma television journalist, said Worley cared deeply about people, especially his family.
+His wife, Lis Exon, a veteran Oklahoma television journalist, said Worley cared deeply about people, especially his family.

 "He may have sometimes barked directives at work, but he never uttered a harsh word at home," she said.
 "To me and to so many others he was always kind and compassionate.
 He treated everyone with dignity.
 He cared deeply about humanity and the importance of good journalism to help make a better community, a better world."